rarpavel/drag-and-drop/README.md

 ## Installation

-First of all run the docker locally
+First of all run the docker locally, than run the next command

 ```bash
   BUILD=1 ./start.sh